-New Publication in The Journal of Organic Chemistry!
+New Article in The Journal of Organic Chemistry!

 The Kucinski Lab is located in the Faculty of Chemistry at the Adam Mickiewicz University (Poznan, Poland).
 Our young group has an interest in developing innovative synthetic methodologies for applications across the organosilicon, organoboron, and organosulfur chemistries.